Updated: February 2024

 These are colourless alcohols with slightly different properties.
 VG is sweeter and produces more vapour.
 PG has a stronger throat hit and produces better flavour.

 Most vape juice contains both VG and PG, which is expressed as a ratio.
 For example, a juice that is half VG and half PG would be expressed as VG:PG 50:50.

-You can vary your experience by varying the VG:PG ratio.
+You can vary your experience by changing the VG:PG ratio.
 For example, if you wanted a strong throat hit you might choose a VG:PG ratio of 40:60.
-If you wanted more vapour you might choose a VG:PG ratio of 60:40.
+If you wanted more vapour you might choose a VG:PG ratio of 60:40 or above.
 Most new vapers choose to use a vape juice with a VG:PG 50:50 ratio.

 Nicotine (and how to choose the right strength)

 Most (but not all) vape juice contains nicotine.
 Nicotine is one of, but not the only, addictive elements of cigarette smoking.
 However, it is not the cause of smoking-related diseases.
-In Europe, nicotine content in e-liquid is currently limited to 2%, although this may be increased in future in the UK.
+In Europe, nicotine content in e-liquid is currently limited to 20mg (2%).

 Using too low a strength is a key reason why some smokers fail to switch to vaping.
 It’s important to use a strong enough nicotine strength to curb cravings.
 Once you have stopped smoking, and are confident you won’t revert, you can always reduce your nicotine strength in the future.